seotrader/Kotlin-Projects/WowChat/readme.md

 ## Wow Chat App

-This is a complete Firebase cloud chat app, it allows you to do the following features:
+This is a complete Firebase cloud multi-user chat app, it allows you to do the following features:

 - Add new user
 - Login